tjek/incito/README.md

 # Incito Publication Format

-### Get Incito Publicaiton Format reference information, and create digital product catalogs.
+Get Incito Publicaiton Format reference information, and create digital product catalogs.

 ---

 ## Overview

-Incito Publication Format is the JavaScript Object Notation (JSON) format used to create automated and truly digital product catalog publications.
+Incito Publication Format is a JavaScript Object Notation (JSON) format used to create automated platform agnostic publication layout for product catalogs, online shops, or any other layout.

-A publication created with the Incito Publication Format can include text, images, videos, and embedded web content.
-You can enhance your publication with animations, behaviors, and customized styles that allow the creation of a unique look and feel of each publication, according to the publishers brand guidelines.
-The finished publication can be published anywhere and is rendered with the help of the shopgun SDK available at:
+A publication created with the Incito Publication Format (v1.0.0) can include text, images, and videos.
+You can enhance your publication with animations, behaviors, and customized styles that allow the creation of a unique look and feel for each publication, according to the publishers brand requirements.
+The finished publication can be published anywhere and is rendered with the help of the [Shopgun-SDK](https://shopgun.com/developers).

-![alt text][logo]

 With Incito, you only have to author your publication once.
-Incito can then automatically create updated version of you publication based on any change in the feed and it automatically optimizes the content for mobile, tablet, and desktop views.
+Every publication is then automatically optimized for mobile, tablet, and desktop view.

 [logo]: https://docs-assets.developer.apple.com/published/bd93d01c66/471c0130-9db2-4012-931e-acc5745a3d61.png "Incito Publication iPad"